hammondb4/cessna_cj4_fms/README.md

-# FMS AirManager instrument for the Cessna CJ4 in MSFS 2024
+# AirManager instrument: Cessna CJ4 FMS [MSFS 2024]
 ** Work IN PROGRESS **

 FMS instrument for AirManager of the Cessna CJ4 in MSFS 2024.